rust-lang/rfcs/0000-backtrace-in-core.md

 While `Error` had a valid reason for not being in core (it relies on `Box` type for different conversions), `Backtrace` does not have similar blockers apart from its frame-allocating API.

 There are several approaches we can take, each of them having their own drawbacks and advantages.
 [Current solution](https://github.com/rust-lang/rust/pull/77384) backing this RFC uses `lang_items` which require tight integration with the Rust compiler.
 Also, this introduces additional requirement on `no_std` users who have to implement additional functions to have a compiling binary.
 Another solution would be to leave the `Backtrace` as it is and instead just wait until the[Generic Member Access RFC](https://github.com/rust-lang/rfcs/pull/2895) gets accepted and merged.
 This way `Error` could be moved to core on its own and `Backtrace` would be [provided to it only when desired](https://github.com/rust-lang/rfcs/pull/2895/files#diff-bb91f37510dc7a6369183c40dbdcfb52164335efa7a04f005a906d0006754d27R88).
-Third alternative is moving `Backtrace` to alloc which would be an intermediate step, since it will be merged with core eventually (TODO: source?).

-Additionally, having this type in core will allow its users to provide their own implementations of the backtrace collection and reporting and not rely on the std-provided one if they don't want to.
+Additionally, having this type in core will allow its users to provide their own implementations of the backtrace capture and reporting and not rely on the std-provided one if they don't want to.

 The outcome of this RFC will be a `Backtrace` type in core with implementation defined in std and compiler-generated implementation when std is not linked and user did not provide their own implementation for the reporting functions.